CMPC’s Risk Management Program

 Risk management

-Since 2021, the Company has a Water Resources and Effluents Sub-Management, in charge of the responsible and efficient use of water, its ecosystem management, compliance with the corporate goal, the search for new sources of supply to minimize the vulnerability of operations to the climate change, among other priorities.
+Since 2021, the Company has a Water Resources and Effluents Sub-Management, in charge of the responsible and efficient use of water, its ecosystem management, compliance with the corporate goal, the search for new sources of supply to minimize the vulnerability of operations to climate change, among other priorities.

 In addition, CMPC established four sustainability goals linked to its environmental performance, one of which is the reduction in water use (the goal is to reduce the use of water per ton of product by 25% by 2025).
 This goal considers the context of future water availability for our operations.
 The Sustainability Committee, which meets bimonthly, reviews and proposes the adoption of best practices to reinforce the long-term commitment to sustainable development.
 During the year, the Committee reviews the Company’s overall performance towards its four environmental sustainability goals in relation to the established objectives.